TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 5/Numbers 5.10.md

 ---

-And every man's hallowed things shall be his: whatsoever any man giveth the priest, it shall be his.
+Every man's holy things shall be his: whatever any man gives the priest, it shall be his.'"